alexilyaev/react-es6-starter/README.md

 npm run build
 ```

-- Must use a server that redirects missing routes back to `index.html`
+- Must use a server that serves missing routes as `index.html`

 ### To run the build locally

 ```
 npm i -g live-server
-cd dist/
-live-server --entry-file=index.html
+live-server --mount=/:dist --entry-file=dist/index.html
 ```